BallisticLA/RandBLAS/rtd/source/tutorial/sampling_skops.rst

     *then your results would be invalid!
 Far from being independent,* :math:`\texttt{S1}` *and* :math:`\texttt{S2}` *would be equal from a mathematical perspective.*

-One correct approach is to first fill the entries of :math:`\texttt{S1}`, and then call the constructor for :math:`\texttt{S2}` using :math:`\texttt{S1.next_state}` as its RNGState argument:
+One correct approach is to then call the constructor for :math:`\texttt{S2}` using :math:`\texttt{S1.next_state}` as its RNGState argument:

   .. code:: c++

     RandBLAS::RNGState my_state();
     RandBLAS::DenseDist my_dist(10000, 50);
     RandBLAS::DenseSkOp<double> S1(my_dist, my_state);
-    // ^ Defines S1 from a mathematical perspective, but performs no work.
+    // ^ Defines S1 from a mathematical perspective.
+Computes S1.next_state,
-    //   RandBLAS hasn't made any calls to a CBRNG.
-    RandBLAS::fill_dense(S1);
-    // ^ RandBLAS uses a CBRNG to sample each entry of S1,
-    //   then sets S1.next_state.
+    //   but otherwise performs no work.
     RandBLAS::DenseSkOp<double> S2(my_dist, S1.next_state);

-The shortcoming of this approach is that it requires explicitly filling :math:`\texttt{S1}` just to define :math:`\texttt{S2}` in a mathematical sense.
-There are two alternative approaches you can use if this shortcoming is significant in your application.

-*Alternative 1*.
-Define one larger sketching operator (here, a :math:`10000\times 100` sketching operator) and operate with appropriate submatrices of that larger operator when needed.

-*Alternative 2*.
-Declare two RNGState objects from the beginning using different keys, as in the following code:
+Another valid approach is to declare two RNGState objects from the beginning using different keys, as in the following code:

   .. code:: c++